MrVet14/GalleryApp/README.md

 }
 ```

 This makes SomeView more universal & reusable, especially useful when used in Table/Collection Views.
-It allows us to pass different models into the same SomeView onto models we can process separately depending on said model.
+It allows us to pass different models into the same SomeView, diferent models we can process separately depending on said model.

 For example: